johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-08-08-custom-langchain-tools.md

 Large Language Models (LLMs) have showcased an incredible capacity for tool usage.
 ChatGPT does a great job of formatting responses to fit a spec if you define it.
 For example, we can politely ask chatGPT to format its response as a json string, which makes it very easy to toggle back-and-fourth between legacy programming and prompt engineering.
-We can do this from scratch, but a library exists that handles much of this under the hood.
-[LangChain](https://docs.langchain.com/docs/), which "is a framework for developing applications powered by language models."
+We can do this from scratch, but a library exists that handles much of this under the hood-- [LangChain](https://docs.langchain.com/docs/), which "is a framework for developing applications powered by language models."

 ## Today's Project